 The easiest way to compile the annotated bibliography is to make the annotation immediately after previewing or reading the source.

-Begin with the correct Works Cited listing for the source.
-Follow this information with a brief descriptive summary of the source and a statement of the source’s use to you.
+Begin with the correct Works Cited listing for the source; use the citation format that your final paper will use.
+Follow this information with 1) a brief descriptive summary of the source and 2) a statement of the source’s use to you.
+You might even include brief quotations here that you plan to incorporate into your essay.
 Think of this compilation of source information as a reference tool for your work: you can use it to review your research and to remind you of where specific types of information may be found.

 Here is an example: